 - October 9, 2013Insurance Coverage Alert

-While at the University of Massachusetts, Beth was a captain of the women's varsity soccer team and a member of the Student Athletic Advisory Committee.
-She retired from her soccer career in 2012 after undergoing her 4th knee surgery.
-She traded in her cleats for a road bike and yoga mat.
-In her remaining spare time, Beth enjoys reading, traveling, playing with her dogs, downhill skiing and cheering on her favorite Boston sports teams
+While at the University of Massachusetts, Beth was a 2-year captain of the women's varsity soccer team.
+She enjoyed a short stint playing semi-professionally before moving to Wisconsin for law school.
+Beth retired from her soccer career in 2012 after undergoing her 4th knee surgery, and traded in her cleats for a road bike and yoga mat.
+In her remaining spare time, Beth enjoys reading, traveling, playing with her dogs, downhill skiing and cheering on her favorite Boston sports teams.

 Beth currently volunteers as a "buddy" with the Miracle League of Milwaukee, a baseball league allowing special-needs children to play organized baseball regardless of ability.
 Beth also volunteers with Hunger Task Force and participates in the Scenic Shore 150, a 150-mile bike ride raising money for blood cancer research.
 Beth's past volunteer activities include:

 - The Honduras Project, helped build two homes for families in Tegucigalpa, Honduras, Volunteer

 - University of Massachusetts at Lowell's first Campus 5K Run, Organizer, Marketer and Manager

 J.D., cum laude, Marquette University Law School, 2011

 - Associate Editor, Marquette Law Review